 Asthma Facts and Figures

-- There is no cure for asthma, but it can be managed with proper prevention of asthma attacks and can help you have a better quality of life.
+- There is no cure for asthma, but appropriate treatment prevents asthma attacks and can help you have a better quality of life.

 How Common Is Asthma?

-- It is a leading chronic disease in children.2 Currently, there are about 6 million children under the age of 18 with asthma.6
+- It is a leading chronic disease in children.2 Currently, there are about 5.1 million children under the age of 18 with asthma.1

-What Are the Rates of Asthma Episodes in Children?
+What Are the Rates of Asthma Attacks in Children?

-- In 2015, 47.5 percent of children age 18 and younger who had asthma reported having one or more asthma attacks in the past year.4
+- In 2019, 44.3% of children age 18 and younger who had asthma reported having one or more asthma attacks in the past year.1

-- In 2016, about 50 percent of children under the age of 5 with asthma had an episode.7
+- About 47.2% of children under the age of 5 with asthma had an attack.1

 How Many People Die from Asthma?

-- Each day, ten Americans die from asthma, and in 2015, 3,615 people died from asthma.
-Many of these deaths are avoidable with proper treatment and care.8
+- On average, 11 people in the U.S. die from asthma each day.
+In 2020, 4,145 people died from asthma.
+Nearly all of these deaths are avoidable with the right treatment and care.8

-- Adults are four times more likely to die from asthma than children.4
+- Adults are five times more likely to die from asthma than children.8

-- Women are more likely to die from asthma than men and boys are more likely than girls.4
+- Female adults are more likely to die from asthma than male adults, and male children are more likely than female children.8

 - Black people in the U.S. are nearly three times more likely to die from asthma than white people in the U.S.8

 What Are the Costs of Asthma?

-- From 2008-2013, the annual economic cost of asthma was more than $81.9 billion – including medical costs and loss of work and school days:10
+- From 2008-2013, the annual economic cost of asthma was more than $81.9 billion – including medical costs and loss of work and school days:9

 - $3 billion in losses due to missed work and school days